speculative fiction author, certified Blerd, fanfiction sommelier, lapslock aficionado, and staunch defender of comic sans.

 “Cast against a dark, lush world of intricate magic and dynamic characters, Black as Diamond is a fantasy of epic proportions.”

-—C. S. Pacat, New York Times bestselling author of Dark Rise, Captive Prince, and Fence
+—C. S. Pacat, author of Dark Rise, Captive Prince, and Fence

 Black as Diamond is haunting and ethereal, balanced with the warmth of found family.
 This is a cast of characters you are bound to fall in love with as they fumble their way toward one another, seeking connection in a world that is falling apart.”